-We find animals living on trees, in our houses, in different areas in the ponds on our hair, in a small pool of water after rains and several other places.
+We find animals living on trees, in our houses, in different areas in the ponds, in a small pool of water after rains and several other places.
 As the area increases, the type and number of organisms living there usually increase.

-You would find more types of organisms living in our house than our hair, and more in the pond than our house, more in the river than pond and so on.
+You would find more types of organisms living in your house than your hair, and more in the pond than your house, more in the lake than your pond and so on.
 These larger areas are suitable for supporting the life of more organisms.